 Antipasto, which means "before food" in Italian, is a salad-like appetizer consisting of various fresh and pickled vegetables, cheeses, and rolled or sliced meats.
 For vegetarian antipasto, you can either substitute mock meat products or leave them out altogether.

-This simple white sauce goes well with flavorful vegetables like broccoli and asparagus, or in lasagne.
-It can easily be made vegan.
+This simple white sauce goes well with flavorful vegetables like broccoli, asparagus, and brussel sprouts (shown), and in lasagne.

 You can either make these burritos yourself or put the ingredients on the table and let everyone build their own.

 Berry cobbler is one of my favorite desserts of all time.
 It's also lovely with a cup of tea for breakfast or a mid-afternoon snack.

 This sweet-tart sauce is wonderful on pancakes, French toast, and ice cream.